“An Advance Directive is only as strong as the surrogate who enforces it.”

 by asking questions; they will ask do you understand:

-It is not necessary for one to have capacity to be able to understand technical medical terms or other complex matters such as the stock market or finances.
+One can have decisional capacity for her or his health care without having the ability to understand technical medical terms, or other complex matters such as the stock market or finances.

 If you lack capacity by law you cannot speak for yourself.
 Therefore, others will be making medical decisions for you.
 If there is no advance healthcare directive, then state law specifies which relative(s) speaks for you.
 With an advance directive the one that will speak for you is the agent you have designated.
 The agent is often also called the proxy or the surrogate.

 At any time you are incapacitated by injury or disease, your surrogate can revoke, change or add medical treatments.
 Doctors must comply as if you were speaking.
 When the agent’s decision incidentally leads to death, is the agent at risk criminally?
-The answer is no. But when the decision is to intentionally cause death, generally the answer is yes.
-The only exception to this is in Nevada where in 2019 the legislature authorized advance directives that allow individuals to instruct health care providers to stop food and fluids by mouth in late-stage dementia.
+The answer is no. But when the decision is to intentionally cause death, the answer is generally yes.
+This is true in Iowa and perhaps a few other states.
+When the intended death comes from an advance directive (called Stopping Eating and Drinking by Advance Directive), the answer is that there is no criminal risk in Nevada, Vermont and Arizona.
+There is criminal risk in Iowa.
+In the remainder of the states the laws are not clear.
+For more information on this issue, watch this video by law professor Thaddeus Pope and read the instructions to the second advance directive form in this website, for people with early dementia.

 The author of this website has developed an Advance Directive form that is unique in several respects: